Pompeii & Naples at New Year

 Highlights include marble-tiled shops, graceful boathouses in which human remains were discovered, stunning mosaics in the House of Neptune, the luxurious waterfront villa of the House of the Deer, and the House of the Beautiful Courtyard, in which we find two skeletons fused together with volcanic debris.

-We transfer to the airport and return home.
+Later, we transfer to the airport for our evening flight home.

 - Expert Guide Lecturer